 Hoover Institution National Security Affairs Fellows Mentorship Program

-The Hoover Institution’s National Security Affairs Fellows Mentorship Program is a yearly program for Stanford undergraduate students that begins in September of the academic year.
+The Hoover Institution’s National Security Affairs Fellows Mentorship Program is a yearly program for Stanford undergraduate students that begins in September of the academic year and is offered as a one-unit course (Public Policy 100) each quarter.
 The program provides a unique opportunity for Stanford students with a deep interest in international affairs to engage with distinguished practitioners in the field.